 And now our kids are in school.
 I am continually amazed at how well both of our kids are doing.
 God's grace is incredibly evident.

+But still in this new season I find myself needing mental breaks.
 And that, my friends, is a good and healthy thing.